robmoore-i/Eatcheap/README.md

 # Eatcheap
-I currently eat for &lt;£4 per day while living in central London as an athlete who requires a certain amount of protein and calories every day.
+I currently eat for less than £4 per day while living in central London as an athlete who requires a certain amount of protein and calories every day.
 This is surely what computers were made for.

 # Build instructions (from scratch):